CTE Program Management

 and work-based education.

-All CTE Courses taught for CORE credit in Math and Science require completion of the Texas Gateway Courses, no matter what teaching certification is held.
+All CTE Courses taught for CORE credit in Math and Science require completing the Texas Gateway Courses, no matter what teaching certification is held.
 Hold locally proof of completion for all staff.

 Documents and websites for Program Use